 All class sessions are condensed into either a one-week period or spread over a number of weekends, with additional course work completed later.
 Fall and Winter module courses are offered in this format on campus during the semester break in November and February.
-Further modular courses are offered in the spring semester.
+Modular courses are also offered in the spring semester.

-Online Courses
+Online and Hybrid Courses